Critical analyses of RVE concepts in local and peridynamic micromechanics of composites: Introduction

 For statistically homogeneous thermoperidynamic media subjected to homogeneous volumetric macro boundary loading, one proposed the background principles (see \cite{Buryachenko`2014a}, \cite{Buryachenko`2017}) in the framework of the bond-based approach considered.
-It was proven that the effective behavior of this media is governed by a local effective constitutive equation as in the convensional thermoelasticity theory \cite{Buryachenko`2007}.
-The general result establishes the links between the effective properties (effective elastic moduli, effective thermal expansion) and the corresponding mechanical and transformation influence functions (do not miss the influence functions in peridynamics).
-It is obtained by the use of both the decomposition of local fields into the load and residual fields as well as extraction from the material properties a constituent of the matrix properties.
+A key result from the bond-based approach is that the effective behavior of the thermoperidynamic media can be governed by a local effective constitutive equation, similar to what is seen in classical thermoelasticity \cite{Buryachenko`2007}.
+The relationship between the effective properties and the mechanical or transformation influence functions (do not miss the influence functions in peridynamics) describe how the behavior of one part of the material affects other parts.
+It is obtained by the use of decomposition of the local fields into load fields (those directly induced by external loads) and residual fields (those arising from the internal material properties, such as the matrix behavior).
 The energetic definition of effective elastic moduli is obtained.
-A detected similarity of results for both the locally elastic and peridynamic composites is explained by the fundamental reasons because the methods used for obtaining the mentioned results widely exploit Hill’s condition proved and the self-adjointness of the peridynamic operator.
-This similarity opens the opportunities for a straightforward generalization of their solutions for locally elastic CMs to the peridynamic ones (instead of the simplified methods such as, e.g. the mixture theory, see \cite{Askari`et`2006}, \cite{Askari`et`2008}, \cite{Askari`et`2015}, \cite{Hu`et`2012a}, \cite{Mehrmashhadi `et`2019}, \cite{Wu`C`2023}, \cite{Wu`et`2021}).
+A similarity is identified between the behavior of locally elastic composites and peridynamic composites.
+This similarity arises because both approaches rely on similar underlying principles, such as Hill’s condition and the self-adjointness of the peridynamic operator.
+The similarity between peridynamic and classical elastic models, especially in terms of effective elastic moduli and thermal expansion, opens the door for a generalization of classical solutions to nonlocal peridynamic systems (instead of the simplified methods such as, e.g. the mixture theory and scale separation hypothesis, see \cite{Askari`et`2006}, \cite{Askari`et`2008}, \cite{Askari`et`2015}, \cite{Cheng`et`2024}, \cite{Diyaroglu`et`2016}, \cite{Frank`et`2023}, \cite{Hu`et`2012a}, \cite{Hu`et`2014}, \cite{LiF`et`2023}, \cite{Madenci`O`2014}, \cite{Madenci`et`2021}, \cite{Madenci`et`2023}, \cite{Mehrmashhadi `et`2019}, \cite{Ren`et`2022}, \cite{Wu`C`2023}, \cite{Wu`et`2021}, \cite{Xu`et`2008}, \cite{Yang`et`2024}).